danielholmstrom/flask-alchemyview/docs/source/index.rst

 -----------

-A AlchemyView uses either :attr:`AlchemyView.session` or, if that is not set, the session from Flask-SQLAlchemy.
+A AlchemyView uses either :attr:`AlchemyView.session` or, if that is not set, the session from Flask-SQLAlchemy(new since v0.1.3).
 The prefered way to access the session is to use the Flask-SQLAlchemy session.

 Using AlchemyView without Flask-SQLAlchemy